-The SELECT statement is executed when the function is called and the result rows are distributed to segments so that each segment executes the function with a subset of the result table.
+The SELECT statement is run when the function is called and the result rows are distributed to segments so that each segment runs the function with a subset of the result table.

 For example, this table expression selects three columns from a table named customer and sets the distribution key to the first column:

 TABLE(SELECT cust_key, name, address FROM customer SCATTER BY 1)